Patient Resources

 Menstrual Cycle Changes

-Tubal ligation may cause menstrual changes in various ways.
-Blood supply to the ovaries may be interrupted and reduced, which can cause ovarian dysfunction and alter the ovaries’ production and/or release of estrogen and progesterone.
+Tubal ligation may cause menstrual changes in several ways.
+The procedure can interrupt or reduce blood supply to the ovaries, causing ovarian dysfunction and altering the ovaries’ production and/or release of estrogen and progesterone.
 There may also be interference with the direct diffusion of estrogen and progesterone from the ovaries to the uterus, leading to endometrial malfunction.
 Another possibility is uterine vascular congestion.

 NCCRM offers many types of tubal ligation, including bipolar coagulation, fimbriectomy, monopolar coagulation, and more.
 Tubal ligation is considered to be a very safe procedure and complications are rare.
-Although tubal ligation is not intended to be temporary, our doctors can reverse them.
-To begin your tubal reversal process, please begin by filling out this form.
-Check your BMI here to see how your weight affects the cost of your tubal reversal surgery.
-To learn more or schedule a consultation, contact us.
+Although tubal ligation is not intended to be temporary, our doctors can reverse it.
+To begin your tubal ligation reversal NC process, please fill out our patient information form and check your BMI to see how your weight will affect the cost of your surgery.
+To learn more or schedule a consultation, contact us today.

 QUICK CONTACT